luetkemj/jsrlt/tutorial/part4.md

   const FOV = createFOV(opaqueEntities, width, height, originX, originY, 10);
 ```

-Next remove the component `IsInFov` from all entities.
+Next the system removes the component `IsInFov` from all entities that prevuosly had it.
 This clears out all the state from the last turn ensuring that we always have the latest data.

-Our FOV algorithm returns an array of locations within our hero's field of view.
-We need to find all the entities at each location and add an IsInFov component.
-If an entity has never been revealed we will add an IsRevealed component as well.
+The algorithm returns an array of locations within our hero's field of view.
+We need to find all the entities at each location and add an `IsInFov` component.
+If an entity has never been revealed we will add an `IsRevealed` component as well.
 This is why we created a cache earlier.
 Having to iterate through every entity in the game for every tile in FOV every turn... ugh.
 That would be bad.

 ```javascript
   // clear out stale fov